sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

   path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/addition_accuracy.png"
   class="img-fluid"
-  title="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task" caption="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task of adding two $d$-digit numbers.
+  title="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task" caption="<b>Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task of adding two $d$-digit numbers.</b>
   The plot illustrates how the probability of answering a question correctly ($y$-axis) is affected by the total number of digits involved ($2d$, $x$-axis), and the total number of carry operations involved in that sum (colour of the points).
   Point size reflects the total number of tokens (for Phi, total digits equal total tokens; for Llama, numbers up to 3 digits are 1 token and up to 6 digits are 2 tokens).
   For this illustration, we group questions by number of digits and carry operations, and plot the average accuracy over 512 samples.